EvanJ4536/Ransomware-Analysis/README.md

  With that knowledge I wrote a simple script to decompress it using zlib.
 I pasted in a snippet of the hex and ran the my decompressor.
  At first I got an error that its missing the adler32 checksum at the end of the hex so I edited the script to be able to ignore that and decompress whatever I have and wrote the output to a file.
 ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/decompressed_partial_hex.png?raw=true)
  Notice the little message underlined in red that the hacker left us, HA!
 "Roses are red, Violets are blue, You are a skid, Nobody likes you".
 Besides that, this script is heavily obfuscated and its going to take considerable time and effort to deobfuscate.
 I might be able to find out more information, easier with dynamic analysis later.
 <br/>
 <br/>

 **5. Going back to the other bundled files from the pyinstaller archive** At this point I put a pause on going further into the file decompression and focused on another interesting file I found bundled called "pyimod01_archive.pyc".
 I decompiled it the same way I did the dropper.
   This revealed a decrypter and a custom decompressor.
-The decrypter seems to be using tinyaes for encryption and a key imported from a file called "pyimod_crypto_key" but I can't find it anywhere, could be contained in the compressed data found above or could be generated dynamically.
+The decrypter seems to be using tinyaes for encryption and a key imported from a file called "pyimod00_crypto_key" but I can't find it anywhere, could be contained in the compressed data found above or could be generated dynamically.
 Dynamic analysis may be my best route here.
 The decompressor utilizes the decrypter mentioned above to decrypt and then unpack python files back into executable code.
+I see a variable in the decompressor referencing the byte string b'PYZ\x00'.
+Amongst the bundled files is a Python Zip Application File named "PYZ-00.pyz".
+So the custom decompressor script is for this archive.
+I need to find the file "pyimod00_crypto_key".
   Is it doing this so it can run python scripts instead of an exe?
 ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/pyimod01_crypter_compressor.png?raw=true)
 <br/>